Durham, England: Medieval era

-Prince Bishops
+Bishops of Durham

-Owing to the divine providence evidenced in the city's legendary founding, the Bishop of Durham has always enjoyed the title "Bishop by Divine Providence" as opposed to other bishops, who are "Bishop by Divine Permission".
+Owing to the divine providence evidenced in the city's legendary founding, the Bishop of Durham has always enjoyed the formal title "Bishop by Divine Providence", similar to the archbishops of Canterbury and York, as opposed to the style of "Bishop by Divine Permission" used by most bishops.
 However, as the north-east of England lay so far from Westminster, the bishops of Durham enjoyed extraordinary powers such as the ability to hold their own parliament, raise their own armies, appoint their own sheriffs and Justices, administer their own laws, levy taxes and customs duties, create fairs and markets, issue charters, salvage shipwrecks, collect revenue from mines, administer the forests and mint their own coins.
 So far-reaching were the bishop's powers that the steward of Bishop Antony Bek commented in 1299 AD: "There are two kings in England, namely the Lord King of England, wearing a crown in sign of his regality and the Lord Bishop of Durham wearing a mitre in place of a crown, in sign of his regality in the diocese of Durham".
 All this activity was administered from the castle and buildings surrounding the Palace Green.
 Many of the original buildings associated with these functions of the county palatine survive on the peninsula that constitutes the ancient city.

-Every Bishop of Durham from 1071 to 1836 was a Prince Bishop except for the first Norman appointment, Bishop Walcher (in office ca. 1071–1080), who was styled an Earl-Bishop.
-Although the term "prince bishop" has been used as a helpful tool in the understanding the functions of the Bishops of Durham it is not a title they would have recognised.
-The last Prince Bishop of Durham, Bishop William Van Mildert, is credited with the foundation of Durham University in 1832.
-Henry VIII curtailed some of the Prince-Bishop's powers and, in 1538, ordered the destruction of the shrine of Saint Cuthbert.
+From 1071 to 1836 the bishops of Durham ruled the county palatine of Durham.
+Although the term "prince bishop" has been used as a helpful tool in the understanding the functions of the bishops of Durham in this era, it is not a title they would have recognised.
+The last bishop to rule the palatinate, Bishop William Van Mildert, is credited with the foundation of Durham University in 1832.
+Henry VIII curtailed some of the bishop's powers and, in 1538, ordered the destruction of the shrine of Saint Cuthbert.

-A UNESCO site describes the role of the Prince-Bishops in the "buffer state between England and Scotland":From 1075, the Bishop of Durham became a Prince-Bishop, with the right to raise an army, mint his own coins, and levy taxes.
-As long as he remained loyal to the king of England, he could govern as a virtually autonomous ruler, reaping the revenue from his territory, but also remaining mindful of his role of protecting England’s northern frontier.
+A UNESCO site describes the role of the bishops in the "buffer state between England and Scotland":From 1075, the Bishop of Durham became a Prince-Bishop, with the right to raise an army, mint his own coins, and levy taxes.
+As long as he remained loyal to the king of England, he could govern as a virtually autonomous ruler, reaping the revenue from his territory, but also remaining mindful of his role of protecting England's northern frontier.

 Legal system

-The Prince Bishops had their own court system, including most notably the Court of Chancery of the County Palatine of Durham and Sadberge.
+The bishops had their own court system, including most notably the Court of Chancery of the County Palatine of Durham and Sadberge.
 The county also had its own attorney general, whose authority to bring an indictment for criminal matters was tested by central government in the case of R v Mary Ann Cotton (1873).

 Certain courts and judicial posts for the county were abolished by the Supreme Court of Judicature Act 1873.
 Section 2 of the Durham (County Palatine) Act 1836 and section 41 of the Courts Act 1971 abolished others.